Bluebear77/Intern_ECLADATTA/Draft/slide-question.md

 - LOGICNLG does **NOT** provide urls. https://wenhuchen.github.io/logicnlg.github.io/
- <br/>They kind of use the table id as url, but I can't restore the web url based on just this table id.
+ <br/>They treat the table id as url, but I can't restore the web url based on just this table id.
  ![image](https://github.com/Bluebear77/Intern_ECLADATTA/assets/119409649/dd0d2694-7933-4021-8afa-452b82201403)

  LOGICNLG is based on Table-Fact-Checking by the same author Wenhu Chen, they only provide table id: